 Unlocking the Full Potential of Omega 3 Biology

-Our approach aims to overcome these limitations in addition to making the drugs orally available.
-Based on in-depth structure-activity-relationship studies, we have generated a library of first-in-class, metabolically stable, synthetic analogs of epoxyeicosanoids that mimic their biological activity and are independent of dietary supplements and genetic factors of the individual.
+OMEICOS’ approach overcomes these limitations.
+Based on in-depth structure-activity-relationship studies we have generated a library of first-in-class, metabolically stable, synthetic analogs of epoxyeicosanoids that mimic the biological activity of their natural counterparts and are independent of dietary supplements and genetic factors of the individual.

 OMEICOS’ molecules are specifically activating the AMPK/Sirt1/PGC1-a network and thereby mediating cell protective, anti-inflammatory and anti-fibrotic properties.
 A key element of the mechanism of action is the improvement of mitochondrial function in cells, a central factor for cell homeostasis in disease conditions.

 OMEICOS’ compounds are orally available, safe and convenient to use, and show significantly improved biological activity and pharmacokinetic properties compared to their natural counterpart.